voodoo/voodoo/README.md

 - Maybe you noticed the gap in my resume regarding Rails.
   - I _blanking_ love Rails but for awhile I moved on to other things like Framer.
 - Now I'm back at it deploying a Rails app with Fly.
-- Rails is the bees knees and I'm happy to have picked it back up.
-- Like Riding a bike and all that!
+- Rails is like an old friend - but with AI - omnipotent.

 ### I wrote a book [A Caveman's Guide to Surviving the Modern Industrial Landscape](https://caveman-guide.vercel.app/)

 <!-- - [Cover letter - (written by AI)](https://github.com/voodoo/voodoo.github.io/wiki/Cover-letter) -->

-### Framer - my latest passion
+### Framer - my passion - he new FrontPage

 - [twhcv.org](https://www.twhcv.org)
 - [Vudmaska.com](https://vudmaska.com)